RedHatRanger/RHCA9Vagrant/EX374_Developing_Automation_with_Ansible_AAP/Vagrantfiles/Virtualbox/README.md

 ```

 ## Creating a VM
+Ensure your system meets the minimum requirements before proceeding with the VM creation.

 1) Create a ```vagrant``` directory in your local directory (%USERPROFILE%).
 2) Download the file named Vagrantfile and save it in this directory.
 Do NOT rename the file.
 3) Get a host shell and change into the directory with the Vagrantfile.
 Then, type this command to create (and start) the VM: